-What does Project 2025 mean for the rest of the world?
+What could Project 2025 mean for the rest of the world?

 Russia favours Trump win in 2024 presidential race, says US intelligence

-The 922-page doorstopper is essentially a how-to guide for a right-wing model of governance, proposing a dramatic overhaul of the federal government with plans to expand presidential power and purge the civil service of “liberals” – all the better to advance a hardline agenda.
+The 922-page doorstopper is essentially a how-to guide for a right-wing model of governance, proposing a dramatic overhaul of the federal government with plans to expand presidential power and purge the civil service of “liberals”.

 While largely focused on dismantling the “Deep State”, the document also offers pointers on foreign policy, striking a hawkish tone on China – “the most significant danger to Americans’ security, freedoms, and prosperity” – prioritising nuclear weapons production and curtailing international aid programmes.

-Read on for more on Project 2025’s vision for the US and its relations with the world.
-What’s driving this policy agenda?
-And should we all be worried?
+What is Project 2025’s vision for the US and its relations with the world?
+And what’s driving this policy agenda?

 How does Project 2025 see America’s place in the world?